philmcminn/new-paper/README.md

 be picky about this, and/or may (hopefully unduly) suspect the text has come from sources other than you.

-However, if you're planning to submit your paper to a conference that has double-anonymous ("double-blind") reviewing.
+Consider again, however, if you're planning to submit your paper to a conference that has double-anonymous ("double-blind") reviewing.
 This is where you don't know the identities of the reviewers (as usual), but the reviewers don't know who _you_ are - the authors of the work - either.
 In practice, this means you shouldn't